 and will always be wrong because it isn't a translation of the sentence on offer. two things: the italian sentence was created first and is the baseline to which you must return. second, duo isn't asking for a paraphrase, nor the meaning; doesn't want an editor or improver--just a translator. how can it judge progress if you don't adhere to some baseline?

 the italian sentence "Lei mangia il pollo" can be translated as:

 2) she eats chicken

-the English sentence "she eats the chicken" can only be translated: "Lei mangia il pollo"
+the English sentence "she eats the chicken" can only be translated as: "Lei mangia il pollo"

-the English sentence "she eats chicken" can be translated as all three options above
+the English sentence "she eats chicken" can be translated as:

 I see here a lot of question and I have no tie to answer but the correct translation in Italian is Lei mangia pollo ma non pesce because the Italian delete thew second verb that is the same.
 Could be correct also "Lei mangia pollo ma non mangia pesce" but the statement isn't use because isn't correct or better it is grammatically correct but not stylistically.